YouHaveTrouble/minecraft-optimization/README.md

 ## mspt
 Paper offers a `/mspt` command that will tell you how much time the server took to calculate recent ticks.
 If the first and second value you see are lower than 50, then congratulations!
 Your server is not lagging!
 If the third value is over 50 then it means there was at least 1 tick that took longer.
 That's completely normal and happens from time to time, so don't panic.

-## spark
+## Sark
-[Spark](https://spark.lucko.me/) is a plugin that allows you to profile your servers CPU and memory usage.
+[Spark](https://spark.lucko.me/) is a plugin that allows you to profile your server's CPU and memory usage.
 You can read on how to use it [on its wiki](https://spark.lucko.me/docs/).
 There's also a guide on how to find the cause of lag spikes [here](https://spark.lucko.me/docs/guides/Finding-lag-spikes).

-## timings
+## Timings
-Great way to see what might be going on when your server is lagging are timings.
+Way to see what might be going on when your server is lagging are Timings.
 Timings is a tool that lets you see exactly what tasks are taking the longest.
-It's the most basic troubleshooting tool and if you ask for help regarding lag you will most likely be asked for your timings.
+It's the most basic troubleshooting tool and if you ask for help regarding lag you will most likely be asked for your Timings.
+Timings is known to have a serious performance impact on servers, it's recommended to use the Spark plugin over Timings and use Purpur or Pufferfish to disable Timings all together.

-To get timings of your server you just need to execute the `/timings paste` command and click the link you're provided with.
+To get Timings of your server, you just need to execute the `/timings paste` command and click the link you're provided with.
 You can share this link with other people to let them help you.
 It's also easy to misread if you don't know what you're doing.
 There is a detailed [video tutorial by Aikar](https://www.youtube.com/watch?v=T4J0A9l7bfQ) on how to read them.

 [`SOG`]: https://www.spigotmc.org/threads/guide-server-optimization%E2%9A%A1.283181/
 [server.properties]: https://minecraft.fandom.com/wiki/Server.properties